-Headquartered in Marysville, Scotts Miracle-Gro (SMG) is a Basic Materials stock that has seen a price change of 67.85% so far this year.
-The lawn and garden products company is paying out a dividend of $0.58 per share at the moment, with a dividend yield of 2.25% compared to the Fertilizers industry's yield of 1.26% and the S&P 500's yield of 1.82%.
+Scotts Miracle-Gro (SMG) is headquartered in Marysville, and is in the Basic Materials sector.
+The stock has seen a price change of -12.5% since the start of the year.
+The lawn and garden products company is currently shelling out a dividend of $0.58 per share, with a dividend yield of 2.5%.
+This compares to the Fertilizers industry's yield of 0.7% and the S&P 500's yield of 2.51%.

-In terms of dividend growth, the company's current annualized dividend of $2.32 is up 8.4% from last year.
-Over the last 5 years, Scotts Miracle-Gro has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.37%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Scotts's current payout ratio is 52%, meaning it paid out 52% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $2.32 is up 4% from last year.
+Scotts Miracle-Gro has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.44%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Scotts's current payout ratio is 49%, meaning it paid out 49% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, SMG expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $5.02 per share, representing a year-over-year earnings growth rate of 12.30%.
+SMG is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2020 is $5.11 per share, representing a year-over-year earnings growth rate of 14.32%.